The Chicago Swordplay Guild (CSG) provides organized instruction in the serious study and practice of historical European swordplay.

 The “Martial Arts” are literally, the “Arts of Mars”, the Roman god of war.
 It should be no surprise that Europe boasts a complex martial culture that extends back into antiquity and continues to this day.
 The Chicago Swordplay Guild connects with this tradition of Western martial arts by focusing on the historical fighting arts of Medieval and Renaissance Italy (1350 – 1650).

-The CSG’s medieval martial arts curriculum is primarily based upon the surviving records of the tradition founded by the Friulian master at arms, anorexia Fiore dei Liberi.
-Dei Liberi gave no formal name to his school or his martial art, unhealthy simply calling it armizare (the art of arms), glaucoma and we only know that the style outlived the founder because of the surviving manuscript of another master at arms, separated from dei Liberi by two to three generations of time.
+The CSG’s medieval martial arts curriculum is primarily based upon the surviving records of the tradition founded by the Friulian master at arms, Fiore dei Liberi.
+Dei Liberi gave no formal name to his school or his martial art, simply calling it armizare (the art of arms), and we only know that the style outlived the founder because of the surviving manuscript of another master at arms, separated from dei Liberi by two to three generations of time.
 While we know of this later master, Filippo Vadi, through the treatise he penned, dei Liberi’s fame was such that he has been the subject of periodic biographies over the last six hundred years, and the city hall of his hometown is to this day found on the Via de Fiore dei Liberi.
 Yet between them, these two men have left us a complete martial art of a richness and complexity to stand beside any other in the world.

 The Flower of Battle